HIAS Staff list and biographies

 Derek re-joined Hampshire as the School Improvement Manager for the New Forest in 2017, after a period as Her Majesty’s Inspector with Ofsted.
 He has led a range of school inspections, including schools causing concern.
 Derek first worked for Hampshire as a Primary Phase Inspector in January 2004 and, consequently, as the Senior Inspector Inclusion and Headteacher of the Virtual School for looked after children, for both Hampshire and the Isle of Wight.
 He was also a member of the minister's expert advisory panel on the education of looked after children.

 Derek is a qualified teacher and has a masters degree in primary education.
 He has considerable experience as a school leader in challenging contexts, including leading a school out of an Ofsted category.
 He has also provided leadership, on behalf of the LA, to a school in difficulty.
-Over his career Derek has provided school colleagues and governors in a range of settings with support in a range of areas including developing effective teaching and learning, developing effective leadership and management practice, school self-evaluation, strategic school improvement planning, monitoring and tracking pupil outcomes, assessment, curriculum design, transition and meeting the needs of the more vulnerable pupils.
+Over his career Derek has supported school colleagues and governors in a range of areas including developing effective teaching and learning, developing effective leadership and management practice, school self-evaluation, strategic school improvement planning, monitoring and tracking pupil outcomes, assessment, curriculum design, transition and meeting the needs of the more vulnerable pupils.
 As Senior Inspector Inclusion and Headteacher of the Virtual School for looked after children for Hampshire and the Isle of Wight, Derek conceptualised and commissioned the Personal Education Plan (PEP) Toolkit.

 Derek is a fellow of the Teaching Awards Trust, a former judge and regional recipient of the School Leadership Award (Primary).